ytet5uy4/fzf-widgets/README.md

 `zsh`: version 5.0.2 or higher

+## Usage

+1. Map widgets to key with `bindkey` command
+1. Execute widget with mapped key

 ## Configuration

-You can map widgets to whatever key you like and specify options of `fzf` to each widgets with `$FZF_WIDGET_OPTS`.
-Add the following to your `.zshrc`:
+You can map widgets to key and specify options of `fzf` to widgets.
+For example, add the following to your `.zshrc`:

 ```zsh
 if zplug check 'ytet5uy4/fzf-widgets'; then